XiaofengdiZhu/GigavoltDoc/src/en/base/shift/simple.md

 ### ⚡ Gigavolt

 * The input voltage with an alpha channel greater than 0 produces light of 4 billion different colors.
-The color mode is `ABGR`.
+The color mode is ABGR.
 * 1-LED produces light from the whole surface.
 There are no joint lines between two 1-LED.

 > [!TIP] 📝 ABGR Color Mode